 Similar technologies shared by hybrids and EVs include the battery technology and regenerative braking.
 The difference is that hybrids have reduced battery range and size compared to EVs.
 This is by design, as power is supplemented by the internal combustion engine for hybrid vehicles.
 EVs, however, need to be plugged in to recharge.

 Regenerative charging provides power for both EVs and hybrids, but its effectiveness depends on the vehicle and conditions.
 For example, during winter, regenerative braking is slightly less efficient than during the summer.
 On average, energy recapture is anywhere between 10 and 27%.
 To learn more about batteries, check out our guide on Batteries and Range.

 Unless it’s specified to be a PHEV, hybrids like the original Prius cannot be plugged into an electric source for charging.
 Bypassing the need to plug-in to recharge makes HEVs great for drivers who want the efficiency of reducing gasoline consumption without relying on charging equipment.
 Drivers who live in apartment buildings or businesses that deliver in urban areas can also benefit from the hassle-free efficiency of an HEV.

 Note that a PHEV doesn't need to be charged either, as you can drive PHEVs 100% on gasoline; however, that would negate the fuel savings derived from using electricity as fuel.
-To learn more about PHEVs, please visit our guide on Plug-In Hybrids: Complete Guide to Plug-In Hybrid Cars.
+To learn more about plug-in hybrid electric vehicles, please visit our guide on Plug-In Hybrids.

 Many automakers have introduced hybrids over the years, with reliable models that require little maintenance outside the scope of what a gasoline car would need.
 This includes traditional maintenance such as tire change, oil change, coolant replacement, etc.